conduitio-labs/conduit-connector-dropbox/README.md

           # Type: string
           # Required: yes
           token: ""
-          # Maximum size of a file chunk in bytes to split large files, default
+          # Size of a file chunk in bytes to split large files, maximum is 4MB.
-          # is 3MB.
           # Type: int
           # Required: no
           fileChunkSizeBytes: "3145728"
-          # Number of seconds to wait for changes during longpolling.
+          # Timeout (in seconds) for Dropbox longpolling requests.
           # Type: int
           # Required: no
           longpollTimeout: "30"